 When do the negative gearing changes start?

-The proposed commencement date is 1 July 2027, subject to legislation being passed.
+The commencement date is 1 July 2027, subject to legislation being passed.

 Will existing investment properties be affected?